jinghuang5/JingHuang.github.io/_pages/about.md

 About Jing
 ======
 I'm a Lecturer in Environmental Economics at Xi'an Jiaotong-Liverpool University.
-I am currently working with [Prof. Patino-Echeverri](https://sites.nicholas.duke.edu/daliapatinoecheverri/people/) from Duke and [Prof. Yang](https://faculty.dukekunshan.edu.cn/faculty_profiles/yanran-yang) from Duke Kunshan University.

-I received my PhD from the School of Public Administration and Policy, [Renmin University of China](https://www.ruc.edu.cn/cn/about/introduce.html), in June 2024.
-With degrees in Economics and Management, my research interests encompass land use, energy policy, and decarbonization.
-My projects focus on the technical, economic, and public acceptance feasibility of using waste heat to reduce energy demand from residential, commercial, and industrial customers.
+I uss econometric modeling and cost-benefit analysis to develop data-driven decarbonization pathways, with focused expertise in residential energy and climate resilience.
+I earned my PhD from Renmin University of China in 2024.
+During her doctoral studies, a China Scholarship Council fellowship took me to Duke University, where a pivotal collaboration with [Prof. Patino-Echeverri](https://sites.nicholas.duke.edu/daliapatinoecheverri/people/) added a critical policy dimension to my research.
+This partnership, which continued into my postdoctoral work at Duke, now fuels my ongoing mission to build strategies for a resilient and equitable future.

 Selected Publications
 ------